matthew-brett/asterisk-blog/content/makes-sense-epistemology.md

 What had happened was that I had heard other people that I trust say these things about PCA.
-I heard the same thing a few times from a few different people, and I added those things to the store of things I "knew".
+I heard the same thing a few times from a few different people, and I added what they said to the store of things I "knew".

 In my case, I think I was using what Perkins, Allen and Hafner call "makes-sense epistemology" ([^perkins-allen-hafner]).
 Someone